Image analysis

 How to connect to the Remote desktop from a Mac

-• To access your data on the Multi-user Remote desktop, map your KI drive.
+• To access your data on the remote desktop, map your KI drive.

 • You can save data on the desktop to run your analysis faster but delete them afterwards.
-We run regular automatic cleanings without warning.
+All data are automatically deleted from the Remote Desktop when you log off/sign out.

 • The Fiji shortcut on the desktop will be replaced by us by a fresh install without warning.
 Do not use it if you need to download plugins.
 To use Fiji with more Plugins, install your own Fiji in your KI drive.

-2. If you have an on-going analysis and you want to keep using the Remote Desktop without being connected with your computer, close the Remote Desktop window without closing the software.
+• If you have an on-going analysis and you want to keep using the remote desktop without being connected with your computer, close the remote desktop window without closing the software.

 Single-user remote desktop